Learn The Different Types of Dentures From Dental Experts.

 Implant Secured Dentures

 - Implant secured dentures have the characteristics of both dentures and dental implants.
-They are also called overdentures.
+They are also called overdentures and are the least common among the different types of dentures.
 They are placed over a couple of implants that provide support to the overdentures.
 The implant-secured dentures clasp onto the dental implants.
 Hence implant-secured dentures can be removed and put on as per the need.